Rysias/cds-assignments/language-assignments/language-a2/README.md

 *figure 1: Mentions of geopolitcal entities*

 The first thing to notice is that the performance is generally good.
 Most of the entries are in fact geopolitical entities.
 There are only two mistakes.
 One is that US and U.S. should be only one entity.
-This could be remedied by adding Named Entity Disambiguation (LINK) to the pipeline.
+This could be remedied by adding [Named Entity Disambiguation](https://paperswithcode.com/task/entity-disambiguation) to the pipeline.
 In this simple instance it could probably be solved with a rule-based approach.
 For a more scalable (but also complex) solution, the [current SOTA](https://paperswithcode.com/paper/pre-training-of-deep-contextualized) seems to be using embeddings from large language models.
 In this case however, it would be shooting sparrows with cannons as the non-English idiom goes.

-The other issue is that "Kasich" is recognised as a Geopolitical Entity, although it probably refers to the former senator from Ohio (LINK).
-This is, however, a difficult mistake, as he has buildings named after him such as the Kasic Hall (LINK).
+The other issue is that "Kasich" is recognised as a Geopolitical Entity, although it probably refers to the ][former senator from Ohio](https://en.wikipedia.org/wiki/John_Kasich).
+This is, however, a difficult mistake, as he has buildings named after him such as [the Kasic Hall](https://ohioexpocenter.com/rental-facilities/buildings-and-floorplans/kasich-hall/).
 He is therefore in an abstract sense a political entity that is related to geography, which is fairly confusing for algorithms and people alike!

 These relatively minor mistakes highlights how powerful the modern open source data science ecosystem is.
 It allows students like us to stand on the shoulders of giants (like SpaCy) and create awesome insights without the trouble of training giant models.